 To reach the island it’s easiest to travel by air and land on the neighboring island of Tortola.
 From Tortola you can catch a regular ferry to the smaller and more exclusive Guana Island.
 You can also charter a helicopter to make the short trip to get some amazing views across the stunning Caribbean scenery.

-If you’re traveling by air, you can fly by many routes to reach the island.
+If you’re travelling by air, you can fly by many routes to reach the island.
 From Europe and the UK you can fly from London’s Gatwick Airport to Antigua, while from the USA you can catch a flight from New York, Boston and Miami to Antigua.
-From Antigua you can take a short flight onward to the island of Tortola.
+From Antigua you can take a short flight onwards to the island of Tortola.
 The views out of the window during the flight are incredible as you come in to land so have your camera handy!
 From Tortola it’s a very short ferry ride to Guana Island.

 Once you arrive on the island you’ll be met by the friendly resort staff who will show you to your accommodation.